Skip to Content

 Fiction and fact

-Science fiction writer, Ray Bradbury, may have been the first person to write about the Guanajuato mummies.
+Science fiction author, Ray Bradbury, may have been the first person to write about the Guanajuato mummies.

 After visiting Guanajuato, he was quite tormented by the sight of the mummies.